 This article will enlighten you on the practical use of laser therapy for IVDD dogs.
-And the many other conditions it is treating with great success.
-How to treat your dogs IVDD without long term medication.
+The many other conditions it is treating with great success.
+And how to treat your dog’s IVDD without long-term medication.

 Including the best protocols, we are using based on our real-life evidence-based results.
 And Isabella’s successful recovery because of Laser Therapy!

 Details on Purchasing My Pet Laser can be found at the close of this article.
 This is the laser I use and is the laser I highly recommend.

 Get My Dog Better and out of Pain

 I resolved based on my research, that laser therapy needed to be one of the things I was going to do to get my dog better and out of pain.
 I would like to share our story with you so you can evaluate treating your dog’s IVDD with laser therapy vs. longer than needed medication use.

 It is important to note I’m not anti-medication.
 On the contrary.
 There are an absolute time and a place for them.
 But, I would be remiss if I were not to say, how very thankful I was for the medications when she was first diagnosed with IVDD.
 They were truly life-saving and got us to the place where we are now.
 Which is a very happy place indeed!

 My Ah-Ha Moment! | Laser Therapy for IVDD Dogs